alexyuly/ViewScript-Runtime/README.md

 ```
 Component `Counter`

-Keeps count
+Has count

-Has paragraph
+New paragraph
   Content = "The count is $count."

-Has button
+New button
   Content = "Click me!"
   Click ->
     Count
     | Add 1

-Has timer
+New timer
   Period = 1000
   Loops = true
   Paused = count